hsoft/seg7-multiplex/README.md

 input through a custom serial protocol.
 The board uses a USB-A connector to connect `VCC`, `GND` and its two serial pins.
 It's multiplexed to minimize the number of pins and ICs we need to use.
-We end up only needing an ATtiny45 and 2 ICs to drive pu the 4 displays.
+We end up only needing an ATtiny45 and 2 ICs to drive the 4 displays.

 The goal is to be able to offload the "digit display" complexity off little devices I'm planning to do.
 Of course, there's tons of ready-to-use displays out there but I'd like to explore simple and minimal designs.

 I'm also hoping to have something that draws minimal current.
-My first prototype works on 3V and draws less than 6mA.
+My current prototype (v3) works on 3V and draws about 7mA when it's not receiving data.
 For reference, the backlight of a typical 2x8 LCD screen draws something like 20-40mA.

 ## Serial protocol